longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Fan does run all the time at low speed.
 No way to read fan speed nor control it.

 * Kernel 3.16.0-30 has some issues with the Broadwell GPU platform.
 Kernel 3.18 or 3.19 should improve the situation.
 See http://www.phoronix.com/scan.php?page=news_item&px=MTc1ODg and http://www.phoronix.com/scan.php?page=news_item&px=MTc1ODM for details.

+* Broadcom Wifi driver is not open source and needs patches to compile with latest Kernels (3.17 or later).

 # Extra steps after installing Ubuntu